-This annual review outlines the management work, activities, projects, development and general progress made by North Norfolk District Council's Countryside Service against Sadlers Wood Management Plan in 2022, and forms the basis of the authority's application for continued Green Flag Award status.
-The annual review is separated into two sections for the ease of the reader - generic & previously provided information is shown within a blue background, with information & updates relating to the previous year specifically shown within a green background.
+This annual review outlines the management work, activities, projects, development and general progress made by North Norfolk District Council's Countryside Service against Sadlers Wood Management Plan in 2023, and forms the basis of the authority's application for continued Green Flag Award status.
+Sadlers Wood is one of three Green Flag sites managed by NNDC, alongside Holt Country Park and Pretty Corner Woods Wood, and these sites are linked and referenced at appropriate times in this review The annual review is separated into two sections for the ease of the reader - generic & previously provided information is shown within a green background, with information & updates relating to the previous year specifically shown within an olive background.